Juniper/nita-webapp/README.md

 1. NITA webapp on port 443 (using NGINX)
 2. Jenkins on port 8443

-Additionally if the "nita-cli" package is installed, it is possible to run the following commands:
+If you installed NITA using one of the webapp packages then "nita-cmd" command is installed, it is possible to run the following commands:

-* ``nita webapp up`` -- reloads the containers from ``/usr/share/nita-webapp/images`` and starts the docker service
+* ``nita-cmd webapp up`` -- reloads the containers from ``/usr/share/nita-webapp/images`` and starts the docker service
-* ``nita webapp down`` -- stops the docker service and removes the container images
+* ``nita-cmd webapp down`` -- stops the docker service and removes the container images
-* ``nita webapp status`` -- gives the status of the containers
+* ``nita-cmd webapp status`` -- gives the status of the containers
-* ``nita webapp logs`` -- tails the log of the webapp container
+* ``nita-cmd webapp logs`` -- tails the log of the webapp container

 For more commands run ``nita help``.

-For more information on Jenkins refer to https://ps-network-automation.visualstudio.com/Foundational/_git/jenkins?path=%2FREADME.md&version=GB20.5&_a=preview
+For more information on Jenkins refer to https://github.com/Juniper/nita-jenkins/

 # Known Bugs and Irritations

 * When installing the packages with root on a debian based system this warning may surface ``N: Download is performed unsandboxed as root as file '/root/nita-webapp-20.7-1.deb' couldn't be accessed by user '_apt'. - pkgAcquire::Run (13: Permission denied)`` and can be ignored.
 * When removing the webapp the process may leave webapp specific jobs still installed on the runnning Jenkins instance, use ``nita jenkins jobs delete`` to remove them.
-* On reinstalling the nita-jenkins it is necessary to reload the webapp instance to guarantee that the correct jobs are installed, simply run ``nita webapp restart`` after nita-jenkins reinstallation.
+* On reinstalling the nita-jenkins it is necessary to reload the webapp instance to guarantee that the correct jobs are installed, simply run ``nita-cmd webapp restart`` after nita-jenkins reinstallation.
 * On CentOS systems if SELinux is enabled it is necessary to manually start the services after the installation, this can be avoided by disabling SELinux during the installation (with ``setenforce 0`` beforehand and ``setenforce 1`` afterwards).
 *	No method to automatically change SSL certificates for the Webapp and Jenkins (can be done manually).
 *	No method to reset Jenkins access password (can be done manually).
-*	The Centos yaml-to-excel-0.9.0-1 package does not install openpyxl dependency (solve by doing ``pip3 install openpyxl`` as root) also it can only be run as root because of library permission issues.